 Use of word processing software

-It is important that the file is saved in the native format of the wordprocessor used.
+It is important that the file is saved in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
-The pages and line should be numbered using line spacing of 2.
+The pages and lines should be numbered using a line spacing of 2.
 Most formatting codes will be removed and replaced on processing the article.
 In particular, do not use the word processor's options to justify text or to hyphenate words.
-However, do use bold face, italics, subscripts, superscripts etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
+However, do use boldface, italics, subscripts, superscripts, etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
 Note that source files of figures, tables, and text graphics will be required whether or not you embed your figures in the text.
 See also the section on Electronic artwork.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.